IoTcat/fp/README.md

 # fp
-Let fp work with Cookie, make it stable and reliable!
+Let fp work with Cookie, cross-domain, make it stable and reliable!

 ## What is fp?